AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 ### Prior Assumptions

-\pz{There is no 2.1.2 so we need to remove the numbering}

 Here are some prior underlying assumptions that are either common or which I expect to be:

 * Sharing PoW security requires merged mining.